thureson/y_Cloud_01/README.md

 ```
 {
   element: App,
   // Where App is an component.
-'Element' can also be any html tag -> 'div', 'p', ...

   props: [['data', 'people', 0, 'name'], ...],
   // Declares a path to wanted prop.
 Accept multiple paths to props as arrays.
 Example equals state.data.people[0].name